Alan-HaoYou/Alan-HaoYou.github.io/experience.md

 ### Job Title：technology engineer（energy and power）
 I was responsible for the following:
-- System design for WTE plant
+- System design for waste to energy（WTE）plant
 - Coding program for WTE plant design based on VB and Lisp
 - Aiding bidding